vladmandic/face-api/README.md

 # FaceAPI

-**Face detection and recognition libary for Browser and NodeJS implemented on top of TensorFlow/JS**
+**Face detection and recognition libary for Browser and NodeJS implemented using latest TensorFlow/JS**

 <br>